-You should use a comprehensive South Carolina rental application form to help you collect eviction history, rental history, and financial information from each applicant before offering a lease agreement.
+A South Carolina rental application is essential for property owners looking to rent their property.
+It enables landlords to gather crucial information, such as eviction history, rental history, and financial details, from each applicant before entering into a lease agreement.

-In South Carolina, property managers and landlords are prohibited from asking certain questions per the Federal Fair Housing Act and the South Carolina Fair Housing Law .
+Property managers and landlords are prohibited from asking specific questions per the Federal Fair Housing Act and the South Carolina Fair Housing Law .

 Under these laws, property owners are not allowed to ask about the following: